theolind/pymysensors/README.md

 values = gw.sensors[23].children[4].values
 ```

-PyMysensors also supports two other settings.
-Debug mode, which prints debug information and persistence mode, which saves the sensor network between runs.
-With persistence mode on, you can restart the gateway without having to restart each individual node in your sensor network.
-To enable persistance mode, the third argument in the constructor should be True.
+PyMysensors also supports three other settings.
+Debug mode, which prints debug information, persistence mode,
+which saves the sensor network between runs.
+With persistence mode on, you can restart the gateway without
+having to restart each individual node in your sensor network.
+To enable persistance mode, the third argument
+in the constructor should be True.
 Debug mode is enabled by setting SerialGateway.debug = True.
+A path to the config file
+can be specified as a fourth argument.

 ```
 import pymysensors.mysensors.mysensors as mysensors

-gw = mysensors.SerialGateway('/dev/ttyACM0', None, True)
+gw = mysensors.SerialGateway('/dev/ttyACM0', None, True, 'somefolder/mysensors.pickle')
 gw.debug = True
 gw.start()